Zproger/bspwm-dotfiles/Docs/01_installing_arch_linux_with_bspwm_english.md

 This file contains the command sequence that is needed to fully install an Arch Linux system.
 It also includes the use of the builder from the repository, which automatically deploys the BSPWM environment.

-This is where the most up to date commands are stored.
-For ease of understanding, I recommend watching this [video](https://youtu.be/9zewiGf7j-A), comparing it to the instructions (but prioritize the commands with this file first).

 ### Connect to WiFi (optional)
 ```bash
 iwctl